Angular 10/9 SEO: Rendering Your App on Server-side with Angular Universal

 The shematic will automatically add the required configurations and packages to your project and will even add an Express server.

-Step 3 - Building and Serving the App with Express Server
+Step 3 - Server Rendering the Angular 10 App with Express Server

 Go back to your terminal and run the following commands: